4/14/2019 Palm Sunday

 Click HERE to listen to the message.

-Purpose: The congregation will seek to keep attention on relationships and faithfulness to God.
+Purpose: The congregation will work to live and express the grace of God.

 Questions: